William Scranton: Later career

+Ambassador to the United Nations

 In 1976, Scranton was chosen by President Ford to become United States Ambassador to the United Nations.
+He was sworn-in in the Oval Office on March 15, 1976.
 His measured approach to diplomacy and genuine interest in human rights earned him much respect in his short time in office.
 Some in the Republican Party pushed for Scranton to be named Ford's running mate for the 1976 presidential election, but Ford chose Senator Robert Dole of Kansas instead.
 After his term as UN Ambassador, Scranton retired to his home in Dalton, Pennsylvania.

 Scranton's son, William Scranton III, served as Lieutenant Governor of Pennsylvania under Richard Thornburgh.
 He ran unsuccessfully for governor in the 1986 election and was for a while considered a leading candidate for the Republican gubernatorial nomination in the 2006 election but ultimately dropped out of the race.

 Scranton was elected to the American Philosophical Society in 1997.

-Death
+Death & Legacy

-Nine days after his 96th birthday, Scranton died on July 28, 2013, from a cerebral hemorrhage at a retirement community in Montecito, California where he lived with his wife.
+Nine days after his 96th birthday, Scranton died on July 28, 2013, from a cerebral hemorrhage at a retirement community in Montecito, California, where he lived with his wife.
 His widow, Mary Scranton, the former First Lady of Pennsylvania, died from Alzheimer's disease on December 26, 2015, at the age of 97.

+"Many who serve as governor today are still measured against Bill Scranton's leadership - some 50 years later," said former state Republican National Committeewoman Elsie Hillman when she learned of Scranton's death.